 SBBE has no composite types.
 Structs, arrays, and unions are all lowered to flat memory operations by the frontend.
-This guide shows how a compiler would translate struct definitions and field accesses into SBBE IR.
+This guide shows how a compiler translates struct definitions and field accesses into SBBE IR.

 Keep in mind that a ptr doesn’t have to point to heap space.
 You can use salloc to allocate memory directly on the function’s stack and address it with ptr the same way.
 Stack-allocated structs are common for small, short-lived values and avoid the overhead of heap management.